realtejaswi/image-caption-generator-app/README.md

   Handles the user interface and image capture/selection on the device.
 Sends the image to the backend API and displays the caption received.

 - `AndroidManifest.xml`:
-  Sets app permissions (camera, storage, internet access) and activity declarations.
+  Sets app permissions and activity declarations.

 - `res/`:
   Contains layout files (`activity_main.xml`) and UI resources used in the app.